myungdal-wang/myungdal-wang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm currently a senior undergraduate student at CAFD, Central University of Finance and Economics.
-And I'm going to pursue a PhD in Econ at Institute for Global Health and Development & National School of Development, Peking University.
+I'm currently a senior undergraduate student at Central University of Finance and Economics.
+And I'm going to pursue a PhD in Econ at Peking University.
 My research interest includes labor, health and politics.